4.3. Term algebras

 In any draft D over a language of function symbols, lDOD.

-For any xD, the subsystem of H = ≤(x) of D has a structure of L-draft where the role of VH is played by {x}.
+For any xD, the subsystem H = ≤(x) of D has a structure of L-draft where the role of VH is played by {x}.

 Proof.
 Then, G = TxHD is a sub-draft with VG = VTx.